Out of hours crime solicitor - Call: 020 8660 3383

 • Regulatory compliance

-• buyback must comply with Part 18 of the Companies Act 2006
+• Companies Act - buyback must comply with Part 18 of the Companies Act 2006

-• company must have sufficient distributable profits or use capital
+• Funding - Company must have sufficient distributable profits or use capital

-• a Special resolution (75%) is needed unless private company buying under 'small buyback' exemption
+• Corporate matters - company articles must not prohibit buybacks, a special resolution (75%) to approve is needed unless private company buying under 'small buyback' exemption and a directors' solvency statement is required.

 • Shareholder approval - a private company must obtain approval from its shareholders before it can repurchase its own shares.
 This is typically done by a special resolution.